 Deerskin is also softer than cowhide.
 Deerskin provides a natural resistance to cold and is even known to become warmer in cold weather and cooler in warm weather.
 The natural fibers in deerskin trap air inside, making the leather feel lighter and softer.
 It is surprisingly durable despite its softness.
 Its fibers are abrasion resistant and strong while remaining extraordinarily soft, but this soft leather does not stand up to wear and tear as well as cow leather.

-What is soft leather?
 It’s lightweight, comfortable, and wearable - and it can be a great option.
 Just don’t plan to beat it up.